 “Heights” was one of the dozens of American indies tossed into art houses in 2005, where the picture sank without a trace.
 Even devoted movie buffs give a blank stare when the film is mentioned.

-Director Chris Terrio’s debut is a sharp and well-acted portrait of Manhattan arts lifestyles.
+Director Chris Terrio’s debut is a sharp and well-acted portrait of Manhattan arts world lifestyles.

 The picture was made under the auspices of Merchant Ivory productions — famed for their genteel period pieces — and the young filmmaker clearly had enough funding to give the movie first-rate camera work and production design.
 But, Terrio also had a fine script (a collaboration with playwright Amy Fox) with which he was able to attract a strong ensemble of stars (Glenn Close), rising actors (Jesse Bradford, Elizabeth Banks – above and below), old-timers (George Segal) and real Manhattan artists (Rufus Wainright).